 Councilmember Viagran spoke of the importance of continuing outreach and education to the community.
-She stated that there should be more enforcement of breeders and those that sell animals on street corners and parking lots.
-She added that they should also look at transporting more animals to other locations.
+She stated that there should be more enforcement of breeders and those that sell animals.
+Lastly, staff should also look at transporting more animals to other locations.